cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 - key+current = comparison of current values is reduced to the key (this is the main mode of data vault satellites)
 - none = data will always be inserted (preventing duplication by repeated loads must be solved by load orchestration)

 The settings "key", "current" and "key+current" should be supported by every implementation, since they belong to the core of data vault.
 The settings "key" and "none" might remove a declared diff hash column, or at least will leave out the check for a diff_hash even, when uses_diff_hash is true.

+The settings "key" and "none" make the setting of diff_hash_column_name optional

 **is_enddated**
 (optional, default depends on model profile)